FAQ (frequently ask question)

 When do we accept volunteers?

-Is there a minimum commitment for the project?
+Is there a minimum commitment to the project?

-There is no minimum commitment but to benefit from the volunteer rate (food plan), you have to pay for a full month upon arrival.
-Guest are welcome to participate anytime and receive a daily 30% discount on their food plan for their contribution to the project.
+There is no minimum commitment but to benefit from the volunteer rate (food plan), you have to pay for a full week or month upon arrival.
+Guests are welcome to participate in the free hands-on natural building course whenever they want.

 Which natural building technique will I learn?

 Depending on the current project, we use a wide range of techniques like cob, light straw, heavy straw, round wood carpentry, natural plaster, earthen floor, and thatch roof.
 We also teach natural building design and will introduce solar energy this year.
 We are always looking for new ways of building so if you have experience in this domain, we are open to exchange or create a workshop to value your knowledge.